HyunwooP/node_design_server/README.md

 ### Description

 ```
-1. Controller / Model / Service Layer
+1. Common preprocessing and data checking is handled by middleware. (src/lib/middleware)
-2. Common preprocessing and data checking is handled by middleware. (src/lib/middleware)
+2. This project did not create a separate Dto.
-3. This project did not create a separate Dto.
+3. All elements included in the design system indicate which theme they were made for by promising "\_\_" as a delimiter depending on the theme.
-4. All elements included in the design system indicate which theme they were made for by promising "\_\_" as a delimiter depending on the theme.
+4. The default environment for build and code level is the localhost environment.
-5. The default environment for build and code level is the localhost environment.
+5. This project is oriented towards the Data Mapper pattern, not the Active Record pattern.
 ```

 ## Author